This example shows how to read an image into the workspace, adjust the contrast in the image, and then write the adjusted image to a file.

 Name Size Bytes Class Attributes I 291x240 69840 uint8

 pout.tif is a somewhat low contrast image.
-To see the distribution of intensities in pout.tif, you can create a histogram by calling the
+To see the distribution of intensities in the image, create a histogram by calling the

 I in the current figure window.)
-Notice how the intensity range is rather narrow.
-It does not cover the potential range of [0, 255], and is missing the high and low values that would result in good contrast.
+Notice how the histogram indicates that the intensity range of the image is rather narrow.
+The range does not cover the potential range of [0, 255], and is missing the high and low values that would result in good contrast.

-I2 = histeq(I);
+I2 = histeq(I); figure imshow(I2)

 imwrite function writes the image to a file in Portable Network Graphics (PNG) format, but you can specify other formats.

 imwrite (I2, 'pout2.png');

-ans = Filename: 'pout2.png' FileModDate: '29-Dec-2005 09:34:39' FileSize: 36938 Format: 'png' FormatVersion: Width: 240 Height: 291 BitDepth: 8 ColorType: 'grayscale' FormatSignature: [137 80 78 71 13 10 26 10] Colormap: Histogram: InterlaceType: 'none' Transparency: 'none' SimpleTransparencyData: BackgroundColor: RenderingIntent: Chromaticities: Gamma: XResolution: YResolution: ResolutionUnit: XOffset: YOffset: OffsetUnit: SignificantBits: ImageModTime: '24 Aug 2015 22:00:29 +0000' Title: Author: Description: Copyright: CreationTime: Software: Disclaimer: Warning: Source: Comment: OtherText:
+ans = Filename: '/tmp/Bdoc15b_268468_76808/tp9df3190c_9d47_4ef...'
+FileModDate: '24-Aug-2015 18:00:29' FileSize: 36938 Format: 'png' FormatVersion: Width: 240 Height: 291 BitDepth: 8 ColorType: 'grayscale' FormatSignature: [137 80 78 71 13 10 26 10] Colormap: Histogram: InterlaceType: 'none' Transparency: 'none' SimpleTransparencyData: BackgroundColor: RenderingIntent: Chromaticities: Gamma: XResolution: YResolution: ResolutionUnit: XOffset: YOffset: OffsetUnit: SignificantBits: ImageModTime: '24 Aug 2015 22:00:29 +0000' Title: Author: Description: Copyright: CreationTime: Software: Disclaimer: Warning: Source: Comment: OtherText: